Is My Husband on Tinder? How to Find Out

 The only scenario where this is useful is if you pay for Tinder Passport (part of Tinder Plus or Tinder Gold), which lets you change your location.
 Even then, you are relying on Tinder's algorithm to show you his profile, which is not guaranteed.

-Sometimes the evidence is not on his phone.
-It is in his behavior.
 Before you search for a profile, check whether you are noticing patterns that point to signs your husband is cheating on his phone.

 Phone Behavior Changes